-- 11.1 Your membership of the Association will end and the Committee will cancel your share and record the ending of your membership in the Register of Members if:- - 11.1.1 You resign your membership giving seven days' notice in writing to the Secretary at the registered office; or - 11.1.2 The Committee reasonably believes that you have failed to tell the Association of a change of address as required by Rule 10; or - 11.1.3 For five annual general meetings in a row you have not attended, submitted apologies or appointed a representative to attend and vote on your behalf by proxy; or - 11.1.4 The Association receives a complaint about your behaviour and two-thirds of the Members voting at a special general meeting agree to end your membership.
-The following conditions apply to this procedure: - 11.1.4.1 the complaint must be in writing and must relate to behaviour which could harm the interests of the Association.
+- 10.1 Your membership of the Association will end and the Committee will cancel your share and record the ending of your membership in the Register of Members if:- - 10.1.1 you resign your membership by giving the Secretary one month's notice in writing at the registered office provided that you give up your Tenancy Agreement at the same time; or - 10.1.2 you have ceased to occupy the house provided by the Association under the Tenancy Agreement; or - 10.1.3 your tenancy agreement ends or is ended; or - 10.1.4 you are a prospective tenant and you have notified the Association in writing that you no longer require accommodation to be provided by the Association or you have refused to enter into a Tenancy Agreement which the Association has offered to you; or - 10.1.5 you have died; or - 10.1.6 you fail to sign a Tenancy Agreement as required by Rule 6; or - 10.1.7 the Association receives a complaint about your behaviour and two-thirds of the Members voting at a special general meeting agree to end your membership.
+The following conditions apply to this procedure: - 10.1.7.1 the complaint must be in writing and must relate to behaviour which could harm the interests of the Association. - 10.1.7.2 the Secretary must notify the Member of the complaint in writing not less than one calendar month before the meeting takes place; - 10.1.7.3 the notice for the special general meeting will give details of the business for which the meeting is being called;